 - The best cheap Bluetooth speakers can have waterproofing too

-What is the best waterproof speaker?
+What is the best waterproof speakers?

 The best waterproof speakers right now